nicholas-ko-zy/nicholas-ko-zy.github.io/_blog/20250308_django_views_templates_debug.md

 ---
-title: "Django Part 1: Views & Templates"
+title: "Django Part 1: Apps, Views and Templates"
 layout: inner
-post_link: 'nicholas-ko-zy.github.io/blog/django_views_templates_debug.html'
+post_link: 'nicholas-ko-zy.github.io/blog/django_apps_views_templates.html'
 publish_date: 2025-03-08
 ---

-# Views, Templates and Debugging
+# Apps, Views, Templates

 <!-- omit in toc -->
  This post documents my introduction to Django - specifically, how Django converts Python code into a website.
 I also learnt how to use the debugger in VS Code.
 I used [this youtube tutorial by Mosh.](https://www.youtube.com/watch?v=rHux0gMZ3Eg) I'm learning Django so I can eventually build a GIS web app.
 Some ideas I've had for the web app are: